rpkilby/jsonfield/README.rst

 It silently takes care of serialization.
 To use, simply add the field to one of your models.

-Python 3 & Django 1.8 supported!
+Python 3 & Django 1.8 through 1.10 supported!

 **Use PostgreSQL?** 1.0.0 introduced a breaking change to the underlying data type, so if you were using < 1.0.0 please read https://github.com/bradjasper/django-jsonfield/issues/57 before upgrading.